 To make the best-smoked ribs, you need to start with good-quality ribs.
-I love using baby back ribs because they are meatier and more tender.
+I love using a rack of baby back ribs because they are meatier and more tender.
 There are few things better than these smoke-infused dry-rubbed ribs.

 Next to the ribs, the rub is the most important part of this recipe.
 I’ve pulled out all the stops, using big and bold but still well-balanced flavors in this rub.
 It is perfect for pork and enhances its natural sweetness.
 Go bold or go home, right?

 There are back ribs, side ribs, St. Louis ribs, spare ribs, rib tips… so many types of ribs!
 Ribs can be cut a variety of ways, and they all have different names.
 Don’t worry, baby back ribs don’t come from piglets.

 They’re called baby back ribs because they have smaller bones and are cut from higher up on the pig, where the ribs attach to the backbone.
 I love them when grilling because the thickness allows the meat to stay tender and always produces a great bite without having the bones shine through.

 Ingredients For This Dry Rubbed Smoked Baby Back Ribs Recipe

 You don’t need many ingredients for this pork ribs recipe.
 Here’s what you’ll need: